Easter Everywhere

 Easter Everywhere is the second studio album by the American psychedelic rock band the 13th Floor Elevators.
 It was released on 25 October 1967, through record label International Artists.
-It is regarded by many critics to be one of the finest psychedelic albums ever released.
+The album was packaged with lyrics printed on the inner sleeve, gold ink on the cover, and full color pictures on the reverse.
+The packaging was quite expensive at the time of release.

+In 2012, NME ranked the album number 5 on their list of "10 Best Psychedelic Albums of All Time".

 Background

-Easter Everywhere was packaged with lyrics printed on the inner sleeve, gold ink on the cover (which flaked off), and full color pictures on the reverse.
-The packaging was quite expensive at the time of release.

 Symbolism

 The front cover, hand-drawn by George Banks, prominently features a primeval Eastern sun, intended to represent the open blazing third eye.
 Above this is the seventh chakra, the ultimate realm of Nirvana.
 The gold color on which this is printed was chosen as a symbolic color for the divine.
 Below the sun is the band's name, colored red and formatted to look like the eyebrows of Buddha.
 This image concept was selected by lyricist and jug player Tommy Hall, along with the rear cover image of a meditating yogi, which is from a photograph of an eighteenth-century painting hanging in the National Museum of Indian Art in New Delhi.
 Hall selected these images from a Tantric art book, intending to communicate that evolution is obtainable through alignment of the chakras and opening of the third eye (corresponding to the pineal gland); thus a soul coalesces with the collective primeval life force and retains a latent knowledge of its previous existence, therefore consciously achieving immortality.